-This manual has been prepared to provide recommendations and guidelines for the safe operation of the tandem and triple axle, single or B-Train Flat and Step Deck Trailers.
+This manual has been prepared to provide recommendations and guidelines for the safe operation of the tandem and triple axle, or B-Train Grain Trailers.
 It is important to follow these recommendations and to use prudent caution during the operation of this trailer.
-Doing so in addition to performing important maintenance procedures will help ensure dependable vehicle performance in a safe manner.
+Doing so, in addition to performing important maintenance procedures, will help ensure dependable vehicle performance in a safe manner.
 All persons who operate this trailer should familiarize themselves with these recommendations.